 - Always plan for your outings.
 If you know you have a busy day ahead, you will want to make sure you’ve made proper plans for your eating.
 Maybe you need to have a filling meal before heading out that will hold you over until you are back home.
 Don’t leave home on an empty stomach – as that just spells disaster for CKD patients!

 - Choose healthy snacks you can pack.
 Keep your purse or vehicle stocked with a few renal diet friendly snack options.
 That way, when you are feeling famished, you can make a good choice that is also convenient.

 - Know what you are putting in your mouth.
 It’s not enough to just think you are eating healthy.
-You’ll want to read nutrition labels or the nutrition information on a website or menu, if you are eating at a restaurant.
-Keeping close tabs on your intake of calories, sodium, and other restricted minerals will ensure that you still following your diet even on the go.
+You’ll want to read food labels or the nutrition information on a website or menu, if you are eating at a restaurant.
+Keeping close tabs on your intake of calories, sodium, and other restricted minerals will ensure that you still follow your diet even on the go.